 I have to say this was definitely my favourite of all the activities I experienced in the Isles of Scilly.
 Over the course of your three hour experience you’ll be outfitted with a thick wetsuit, boots, hood, gloves, and snorkel, and be ferried to a small group of outlying islands to swim with Atlantic grey seals.

-I can honestly tell you the experience of swimming with these majestic creatures felt like a real privilege, and the fact that Scilly Seal Snorkelling are such a small operation that only run groups of max 10 people twice a day, makes it a sustainable way to interact with some of the island’s most notable residents.
+I can honestly tell you the experience of swimming with these majestic creatures felt like a real privilege and the fact that Seal Snorkelling Adventures is such a small operation that only run groups of max 10 people twice a day, makes it a sustainable way to interact with some of the island’s most notable residents.
 Check out a video I captured of two seals playing just metres in front of me.

 3pm – Walk to the Daymark

 You may have already noticed the red and white striped daymark that denotes the eastern end of island?
 The daymark is built on the highest point of St Martin’s — and the second-highest point in the Isles of Scilly — and the islands’ only Ordnance Survey triangulation station is situated by the daymark; the position and relative height mean that the Cornish mainland is visible (when the weather allows) and the daymark is identifiable from the mainland too.

 If you’ve got time before the last ferry service – usually 4:45pm – and the energy to make the trek, walk along Par Beach and pick up the trail that wiggles amid the undergrowth out to the coast.
 The views across St Martin’s and its outlying islands are beautiful and the coastal cliffs which loom on the opposite side of the island, most impressive.